milovanderlinden/blackarch-site/_posts/2016-07-09-quick-how-to.md

 ---
 layout: post
-title: BlackArch Linux Installation "Quick How to" added
+title: How to added
+category: news
+icon: fa-newspaper
 ---

 We have released a simple BlackArch Linux Installation [tutorial](blackarch-install.html) for beginners.